 Fox will feed on a variety of food.
-This includes carrion, rodents, insects, fruit, vegetables, small animals like pets, livestock and birds.
+This includes carrion, rodents, insects, fruit, vegetables, small animals like pets such as cats or dogs, livestock and birds.
 Fox tend to be more solitary and only are found in pairs during mating season.

 Fox are not known for their speed but rather their ability to move about undetected and silent.
 They are able to stalk the smallest of prey with precision eyesight and deft hearing.
 Female fox will have 3-10 pups from March to May, depending on the part of the country.
 Fox are solitary.
 Their den will only house a female and her young.

 FOX PROBLEMS ^

 Fox become a problem when their feeding leads them to our gardens, livestock or pets.
 But sometimes the damage they do can be hard to find.

 Fox love pheasant, quail, chicken and turkey.
 They also love eggs and can cause huge financial losses to both the commercial farmer as well as the weekend gardener.

 As people build ponds stocked with fish, turtles and other live animals, fox will find these areas and quickly learn to feed on the bounty.
 Such refuge provide a quick meal; these small “ponds” offer no protection for the fish and wildlife man tries to keep as pets.

 Its hard to blame the fox for their actions.
 In the wild, their feeding serves a purpose.
 However, in urban areas, conflict is now occurring.
 This video features a young red fox which is perfectly comfortable coming into the back yard of a home in a residential neighborhood and bedding down for the day.
 The “noise” heard in the back ground is the air conditioner compressor located just 20 feet away.